 Goal teams up with Gatorade for a new series examining the component parts of the unreal journey from talented hopeful to elite player.
-First up is the family.
+First up is the family

 When Philipp Lahm lifted the World Cup at the Maracana, the smiles plastered across the faces of the Germany squad revealed the intense joy experienced by players who had fulfilled the dreams of millions.

-Those expressions will have been replicated in the family homes of each player in recognition of the sacrifices made by the support network.
+And those expressions will have been replicated in the family homes of each player in recognition of the sacrifices made by the support network.

 Behind every World Cup winner there are countless people who have helped to put the building blocks in place for professional careers to begin and eventually thrive.

 Brazil midfielder Paulinho is one World Cup star who readily admits that his grounding as a youngster went a long way to making him the player he is today.